Riateche/ridual/README.md

 - supports gnome bookmarks and user directories (Documents, Desktop, Music etc.)
 - works in UTF-8 encoding.
 - supports translations (but there is no translations yet).
+- allows grouping tasks in separate queues.
 - is open source and totally free.

+### Planned features

 Ridual is still in development stage, so there are many important features that aren't implemented yet.
 The following features will be implemented soon:
-- Copying, moving files, creating links etc.
-- Grouping tasks in separate queues.
 - Convenient commands for selection changing.
 - Creating and unpacking archives.
 - Mounting archives to browse and edit them.